k1rezaei/k1rezaei.github.io/index.md

 - **Game Theory:** mechanism design, quality of equilibria.

 ## News
+- **[May 2024]** Our paper "On Mechanistic Knowledge Localization in Text-to-Image Generative Models" is accepted to ICML 2024.
 - **[Jan 2024]** Our papers "PRIME: Prioritizing Interpretability in Failure Mode Extraction" and "Robustness of AI-Image Detectors: Fundamental Limits and Practical Attacks" are accepted to ICLR 2024.
 - **[Dec 2023]** Our paper "Regret Analysis of Repeated Delegated Choice" is accepted to AAAI 2024.
 - **[Nov 2023]** We posted our draft "Online Advertisements with LLMs: Opportunities and Challenges" on arXiv.